Coronavirus (COVID-19) Updates

 We want to thank you for your patience and understanding in adapting to utilize our mobile/online banking, phone, and drive-up window services during this time.
 Many of you have stepped up your use of these services dramatically, and we appreciate you doing so.

 As we move forward, we plan to continue to employ best practices in maintaining safety while serving you in the high-quality manner you’ve come to expect.
-Beginning Monday, June 15, all our lobbies will be open with the exception of Elk Point and Oacoma which will reopen at a future date.
+Beginning Monday, June 15, all our lobbies will be open with the exception of Oacoma which will reopen at a future date.
 We encourage you to continue to use the following methods of banking: